juleast/GeneratePIF/readme.md

 ### What is this?

-- ~~This repo has scripts for generating custom PIF config files to use with PIF v14 and dev versions.~~
+- An all in one script that has functions to clone the repo of a device from tadi's phone dump and also generate a fingerprint compatible with Play Integrity Fix Modules v15 and up.
-- This script is now compatible with later versions supporting the property, `FORCE_BASIC_ATTESTATION`.
+- The propery `FORCE_BASIC_ATTESTATION` is only supported by module versions `v15.x`.
   - If you wish to still use older PIF modules with the generated files, just remove the property in the JSON file.

 ### How to use this?